 Studio photographers will appreciate that the Nikon D750 (unlike the PEN-F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D750 and the PEN-F are recent models that are part of the current product line-up.
-The D750 replaced the earlier Nikon D700, while the PEN-F does not have a direct predecessor.
+The PEN-F is a recent model that features in the current product line-up of Olympus.
+In contrast, the D750 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D750 was succeeded by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.